mischov/shepherd/README.md

 - More Ring workflows for common functionality like Oauth.
 - (Possibly) Allowing multiple workflows.
 - (Possibly) Component workflows.

+If you have any futher suggestions, please contact me or raise an issue.

 [**Back To Top ⇧**](#contents)